krook1024-uni-archive/Calculus/README.md

 - [x] Basic server-client communication (connect, disconnect)
 - [x] Connect to the server
+- [x] Receive the rules from the server
+- [ ] Receive data about stacks from the server
 - [ ] Act accordingly to user input
 - [ ] Build a basic GUI